AztecProtocol/aztec-connect/specs/aztec-connect/src/defi_bridge_interface.md

 In the unfortunate event when both output values are zeros, this function should throw so that the rollup contract could refund `inputValue` back to the users.

-[^1]: Bridge id is a 250-bit concatenation of the following data (starting at the most significant bit position):
+[^1]: BridgeCallData is a 250-bit concatenation of the following data (starting at the most significant bit position):

 | bit position | bit length | definition        | description                                                                         |
 | ------------ | ---------- | ----------------- | ----------------------------------------------------------------------------------- |